OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-01.md

 ## Joshua 1:12

-To the Reubenites, the Gadites, and the half-tribe of Manasseh, Joshua said,
+Joshua addressed the Reubenites, the Gadites, and the half-tribe of Manasseh,

 ## Joshua 1:13